bbc/psammead/packages/components/psammead-embed-error/README.md

 ### When not to use this component

-This component is not designed for use alongside other content, because it fills the viewport and positions its content accordingly.
+This component fills the viewport and is not designed for use alongside other content.

 ### Accessibility notes

-This component's error message is wrapped in a `<strong>` element, indicating to users of assistive technology that it is important content.
-This is similar behaviour to the Guidance message component used in Media Player's Placeholder.
+This component's error message is wrapped in a `<strong>` element, indicating to users of assistive technology that it is an important message.
+This is similar behaviour to the Guidance component used in Media Player's Placeholder.

 ### Roadmap